Customer experience: Customer experience management

 According to Bernd Schmitt, "the term 'Customer Experience Management' represents the discipline, methodology and/or process used to comprehensively manage a customer's cross-channel exposure, interaction and transaction with a company, product, brand or service."
-Harvard Business Review blogger Adam Richardson says that a company must define and understand all dimensions of the customer experience in order to have long-term success.
+Harvard Business Review blogger Adam Richardson says that a company must define and understand all dimensions of the customer experience in order to have long-term success: "Mapping out all the steps a customer takes while interacting with your company is a powerful way to improve the experience.
+Customer journey maps clarify what customers are trying to do, what barriers they face, and how they feel during each interaction with your product or service."

 Although 80% of businesses state that they offer a "great customer experience," according to author James Allen, this contrasts with the 8% of customers expressing satisfaction with their experience.
 Allen asserts that for companies to meet the demands of providing an exceptional customer experience, they must be able to execute the "Three Ds":